zeltner/libkipr_link_depth_sensor/README.md

 libkipr_link_depth_sensor
 =========================

 libkipr_link_depth_sensor is a depth sensor library for the [KIPR Link Robot Controller](http://www.kipr.org/products/link).
-It is designed in such a way that it can be easily integrated and used by the KISS IDE.
+It is designed in such a way that it can be easily used by applications build with the KISS IDE.

 **DISCLAIMER:**
 libkipr_link_depth_sensor is currently under development and not part of the KIPR Link firmware.
 Installing libkipr_link_depth_sensor and its prerequisites requires modifying the KIPR Link firmware which, even following carefully this README, may result in a non-working system.
 So you should be aware that if you follow these instructions, you do it at your own risk.